shubhamchopra/shubhamchopra.github.io/posts/2016-09-22-Haskell-Profiling-Funk-SVD-case-study.markdown

 Haskell is inherently a pure functional lazy language.
 This laziness helps optimize away things that are never needed and can help in a lot of patterns like infinite streams.
 The pure functionalness lets GHC do a lot of optimizations on the code.
 However, when using it for computationally intensive tasks like here, where we know we would be evaluating all the numbers and every iteration would depend on the result of the previous iteration, giving the compiler indications using the _Bang Patterns_ and/or _seq_ can go a long way in getting significant speed-ups and memory efficiency.

 The profiling binaries can give a very good idea of what the program run-time memory usage looks like.
 We can also generate charts to help guide the optimization effort.
 Once, all that is done, we should expect the optimized binaries to peform a lot better than the profiling ones even.

+We only scratched the surface with memory profiling.
+GHC offers a host of other tools for time and allocation profiling, as documented [here](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html).

 ##Reproducing these stats and charts
 The code for both the initial and optimized version is available [here](https://github.com/shubhamchopra/RecommenderSystem).
 To get movie recommendations, you can get data from Netflix or [MovieLens](http://grouplens.org/datasets/movielens/).
 I am currently using GHC 7.10.3.
 You might get different numbers depending on the sample of data you use, the processor and such, but the shape/pattern of the charts would likely be similar.